Getty Images/iStockphoto

 While AI-generated content can lower costs and increase employee efficiency, it brings risks that marketers should consider before using AI-generated text, images and videos.
 These include the following:

 • Lack of creativity.
 AI-generated content often lacks creativity or originality.
-It might feel flat or nonhuman, which could lead to diminished user experiences.
+It might feel flat or nonhuman, which could diminish user experiences.

 • Potential copyright infringement.
-Marketers should be cautious about potential copyright infringement, as AI algorithms may produce content that plagiarizes existing material.
+Marketers should be cautious about potential copyright infringement, as AI algorithms might produce content that plagiarizes existing material.

 • Loss of content relatability.
-Brands that post AI-generated content on social media platforms may struggle to maintain an authentic and relatable online presence.
-Currently, AI-generated content can be of wildly varying quality.
+Brands that post AI-generated content on social media platforms might struggle to maintain an authentic and relatable online presence.
+AI-generated content varies wildly in quality.
 For example, if a brand generates an image of people enjoying a party, a user could zoom in to see that one person's teeth look strange, while another person has extra fingers.
 This inauthenticity could turn users away.

 Best practices for AI-generated content

-To incorporate AI-generated content effectively into workflows, brands should take some time to build policies around the use of this content and maintain and update these policies frequently.
+To incorporate AI-generated content effectively into workflows, brands should take time to develop policies regarding its use and maintain and update these policies frequently.

 For example, brands should consider the following best practices:

 • Subject AI-generated content to human review and oversight.
 An AI engine can't see where it has strayed into the uncanny valley or where its content comes off as nonhuman and creepy.
-Brands should review the content to ensure it feels genuine and confirm that it's accurate.
+Brands should review the content to check for authenticity and accuracy.

 • Review content for plagiarism.
-Many generative AI tools like ChatGPT are trained on existing web content, so they may repeat content verbatim from other sites.
-Brands can review the content with plagiarism-checker tools such as Scribbr, Grammarly or Plagaware.
+Many generative AI tools like ChatGPT are trained on existing web content, so they sometimes repeat content verbatim from other sites.
+Brands can review the content with plagiarism-checker tools, such as Scribbr, Grammarly or PlagAware.

 • Set and follow editorial guidelines and standards.
 Brands can implement strict editorial guidelines and style standards to help maintain consistent and quality content.
 They can also include guidelines in AI prompts, so the tool can generate content that fits the standard.